JCSDA/spack-stack/doc/source/Environments.rst

 Constructing Environments
 *************************

-**WORK IN PROGRESS**

-This section will describe the environments (environment specs) defined in ``spack/var/spack/repos/jcsda-emc-bundles/packages`` and how to use them.
-It would be nice if we could automatically parse the directories in ``spack/var/spack/repos/jcsda-emc-bundles/packages`` to create a list here, using the docstring in the ``package.py`` files as descriptions of the environments.
+This section describes the environments (environment specs) defined in ``spack/var/spack/repos/jcsda-emc-bundles/packages``, additional packages available in the JCSDA/NOAA-EMC spack fork, as well as pre-defined application templates and container recipes.

 Environments can be constructed in two ways in spack-stack: